michaeluno/Fetch-Tweets/readme.txt

 = 2.3.8 =
 - Allowed 0 to be set for the `count` option.
+- Optimized the caching mechanism to save the server memory usage.
 - Optimized the process of loading template files.
 - Fixed a PHP undefined constant warning in the admin area.